 If you don’t want to push people away inadvertently, try experiencing things from their point of view.
 Why would they be acknowledging your input except to show appreciation?
 Why would they be giving you a gift except to show that they care for you?
 Why would they be investing their time unless you and what you do matters to them?

-And on the other side of the interaction, if people respond to your gifts or offers with less than enthusiasm, see if you can put yourself in their place: Whether at holiday time or not, are they suffering in some way that you don’t know?
+And on the other side of the interaction, if people respond to your gifts or offers with less than enthusiasm, see if you can put yourself in their place: Are they suffering in some way that you don’t know?
 Did your good intention remind them of another time in their life that turned out badly?
 Have they been wishing so much to be understood that you unwittingly set off an avalanche of feelings that wasn’t really meant for you?

 Give the Gift of Persevering